 Please note that this course is taken concurrently with the courses below.

 This course addresses the fundamentals of clinical supervision.
 It draws from theory, research, and accepted best practices to focus on supervisory relationships, multicultural issues, supervisee assessment, feedback, gatekeeping, the use of technology in supervision, and legal and ethical practices.

 This course is designed for students to advance their theoretical integration and skills in family therapy.
 The purpose of this advanced practice seminar is to assist students in applying clinical family theories and techniques.
 Emphasis will be placed on students’ critical assessment of different applications of selected theories and techniques.

 Exploration of similarities and differences that occur within and across cultures, and the conceptual intersection of cultural and social identities.
 Students explore their own cultural and personal attitudes, beliefs, and biases, which may influence cross-cultural interactions that impact the counseling relationship while developing their own theoretical approach as professional counselors.

 This course focuses on expanding the development of counseling skills, with particular emphasis on the knowledge, skills, and awareness needed to work effectively with clients who are in crisis.
 This course will also place a high priority on each student’s ability to develop a greater sense of self-awareness and introspection.

-During your semester at Redlands, you will be living in the Grove Street Apartments.
-The Grove Street Apartments, located just south of the main campus, houses University of Redlands transfer and upper-class students.
-Grove offers enrolled students the benefits of living on campus with an independent lifestyle.
+During your semester at Redlands, you will be living in the Brockton Apartments.
+The Brockton Apartments, located just north of the main campus, houses University of Redlands transfer and upper-class students.
+Brockton offers enrolled students the benefits of living on campus with an independent lifestyle.

-In addition to exploring the area on your own, you can join your peers on university-sponsered trips to local places of interest.
+In addition to exploring the area on your own, you can join your peers on university-sponsored trips to local places of interest.
 Check out some of the possible locations!